radumarias/rencfs/README.md

   `Aes256Gcm` is slightly faster than `ChaCha20Poly1305` by an average factor of **1.28**.
 This is because of the hardware acceleration of AES on most CPUs via AES-NI.
 However, where hardware acceleration is unavailable, `ChaCha20Poly1305` is faster.
-  Also `ChaChaPoly1305` is better at `SIMD`.
+  Also, `ChaChaPoly1305` is better at `SIMD.`
 - [⚠️ Security ](docs/readme/Security.md)
 - [Cipher comparison](docs/readme/Cipher_comparison.md)
 - [Others](docs/readme/Considerations.md)

 # Contribute

-If you find any issues, vulnerabilities or you'd like a feature, please follow these steps:
+If you find any issues or vulnerabilities or you'd like a feature, please follow these steps:
 - [Open a bug](https://github.com/radumarias/rencfs/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=): Create a report to help us improve.
 - [Report a security vulnerability](https://github.com/radumarias/rencfs/security/advisories/new): Report a security vulnerability.
 - [Feature request](https://github.com/radumarias/rencfs/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=): Suggest an idea for this project.

 Feel free to fork, change, and use it however you want.
-It is always appreciated if you build something interesting and feel like sharing pull requests.
+We always appreciate it if you build something interesting and feel like sharing pull requests.

 - How to contribute
   Please see [CONTRIBUTING.md](.github/CONTRIBUTING.md).